 Big Data Use and Licensing Agreements: Key Provisions, Anonymization, Due Diligence, and Salting the Database

 This CLE course will guide corporate and technology counsel for using and licensing big data.
-The panel will discuss practical considerations when using big data, including anonymization, due diligence, and salting the database.
-The panel will also explain critical contractual provisions in big data licenses, such as warranties, indemnification, limitation of liability, and audit rights, that help minimize risks.
+The panel will discuss practical considerations when using big data, including anonymization, due diligence, and database salting.
+The panel will also explain critical contractual provisions in big data licenses, such as warranties, indemnification, limitation of liability, privacy, and data security, and audit rights, that help minimize risks.

 - What is big data?